 Some submitters believed it was unnecessary to require a burn off to be registered with ESTA, prior to it occurring, and characterised this required as overly bureaucratic.
 We note that this clause already applies under the existing Local Law 17, Part 5A.
-The requirement to notify ESTA is the preferred advice of the CFA, and this requirement remains in the Local Law attached to this report.
+The requirement to notify ESTA aligns with the recommendations of Victorian fire agencies (such as the CFA), and this requirement remains in the Local Law attached to this report.
 The feedback suggested that this requirement is not that well understood.